-Using the Cloud to expand healthcare access However, patient visit to a satellite office doesn’t always require a live consult with a cardiologist.
-For example, a mid-level provider can administer an ECG for an established patient who is in for a routine exam and be reimbursed for the patient visit.
-The test strip can be recorded and saved in the patient’s electronic medical record in the facility’s PACS server or in a cloud server.
-This allows the specialist to sign-on to the system at a later time, review the ECG, and enter a note in the record.
+- Cloud-based solutions also allow ways to increase reimbursement.
+Let’s say a provider administers an ECG for an established patient who is in for a routine exam.
+The test strip can be recorded and saved in the patient’s electronic medical record on a cloud server; the specialist then signs in later, reviews the ECG, and enters a note in the record.
 These ancillary tests provide revenue without adding patients to an already busy schedule.
 Other connected medical devices used for virtual care include: vitals, digital stethoscope, ultrasound, examination camera, dermoscope, ophthalmoscope, EEG and x-ray machines.

-According to the National Health Council, ongoing and chronic disease affect approximately 133 million Americans, representing 40% of the total population.
-Telemedicine can be a major component in improve the continuity of care for these patients, it can give providers a more efficient way to monitor patient compliance and improve outcomes, as the United States shifts towards a value based care model.
+According to the National Health Council, ongoing and chronic disease affect approximately 133 million Americans – 40 percent of the U.S. population.
+In addition to improving the continuity of care for these patients, telemedicine can offer providers a more efficient way to monitor patient compliance and reduce hospital readmissions – and boost their reimbursement.